Prototypist1/FunctionFlow/ReadMe.md

 ### Dependency Injection Support

 Function Graph, pairs very well with dependency injection.
+It allows you not worry about feeding your graph with the right inputs.
+Instead the graph just pulls whatever it needs from the container.

-A `FlowBuilder` can be used as a fallback when wiring functions together. the container will be used it to find inputs that are not produced by any sub algorithms or included in the input.
+The container is used as a fallback when wiring functions together.
+Required inputs that are not produced by any sub algorithms or included as parameters are pulled from the container.

 To add a container, wrap your container of choice in the `IContainer` interface and pass it in with the `Container` method.